 This curriculum was developed for The Hundred Acre School at Heritage Museums & Gardens Inc. located in Sandwich, Massachusetts.
-Heritage Museums & Gardens received a Preschool Innovative STEM Curriculum Grant from the Massachusetts Department of Early Education and Care (EEC).
+Heritage Museums & Gardens received a Preschool Innovative STEM Curriculum Grant from the Massachusetts Department of Early Education and Care (EEC) in 2014.
 The goal of the grant was to develop innovative preschool Science, Technology, Engineering, and Mathematics curricula to be used by early education programs for preschool-aged children.
 EEC recognizes that quality programs include: project based learning, hands-on experimentation, and providing experiences that support natural inquiry.
 These concepts are central in the Collections Curriculum.
 While this curriculum has been developed for use at The Hundred Acre School, the hope is that the concepts are easily replicated by other Massachusetts Department of Early Education and Care programs.

 About the Curriculum

 This curriculum is designed for preschoolers, specifically 4-5 year olds.
 It covers all domains of development, but focuses teaching and learning activities through a STEM lens.
 The learning environment (indoors and out) had been carefully designed to promote STEM explorations and support and enhance the curriculum.

 The curriculum is divided into Investigations for in-depth study of each topic.
 Following an emergent curriculum philosophy, the Investigations serve as a guide for teachers as they capitalize on children’s and families’ interests in each topic and design lessons based on children’s inquiry questions.
 Each Investigation has been selected to cover all objectives outlined by the Massachusetts Preschool Learning Experiences developed by the Massachusetts Department of Early Education and Care and is aligned to a standardized assessment tool.